WillSchiller/100Builders/README.md

 The [transition to smart accounts](https://vitalik.ca/general/2023/06/09/three_transitions.html) is critical because without solid UX & Security people can't realistically use Ethereum for everyday finance, Ethereum will remain a speculative playground for the rich and normal uses will continued to get rekt by centralized exchanges.
 Great progress has been made on the account abstraction specification and Safe has recently provided a modular protocol for blinding smart accounts.
 However teams are still needed to implement the specs and turn EIP's into usable products with world class UX and security.

-## About The Panda Team
+## About The panada Team

-Panda is a research initiative born out of the work done by [zkrecover.xyz](http://zkrecover.xyz) at ETH Global Paris Hackathon.
+panada is a research initiative born out of the work done by [zkrecover.xyz](http://zkrecover.xyz) at ETH Global Paris Hackathon.
 Zk recover won third prize in the Safe{Core} Protocol category.
 We wanted to continue the work done at the hackathon and build a team to research and implement account abstraction solutions.

 #### Technology & Specs we are researching: